PatientIO/MMHT/README.md

 ./templates/hello/hello.mailchimp.html
 ```

-Which in turn automaticlaly added to:
+Which, in turn, is added to:

 ```
 ./templates/hello/hello.mailchimp.json
 ```

-and uploaded to mandrill.
+and then uploaded to Mandrill via their RESTful API.

 ## Usage